Revit Schedule Series Part 9 – Software Limitations

 Number parameters and formulas

 When you have a parameter that is a Number type, zero is not the same as no value.
 What this means is that if that parameter is being used in a calculation and the value needs to be zero then you have to enter a “0” in that cell.
-A non-entry is considered a null, which is not the same thing as a zero.
+A non-entry is considered a ' ', which is not the same thing as a zero.
 Your calculation won’t work if you don’t enter in a “0” in the appropriate cell.

 Yes/no parameters